Programming Limit Switches

 */

-public void setMotorSpeed(double speed) {
+public void setMotorVelocity(double velocity) {

-if (speed > 0) {
+if (velocity > 0) {

-if (m_toplimitSwitch.get()) {
+if (toplimitSwitch.get()) {

 // We are going up and top limit is tripped so stop